MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-time-sheets.md

 ---
 title: Use time sheets
-description: Learn how to create, submit, approve, and post time sheets for resources, jobs, and services.
+description: Learn how to create, submit, approve, and post time sheets for resources, projects, and services.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: ivkoleti